-We would like to thank the anonymous reviewers from TOCS for their insightful feedback and guidance.
-We would like to thank Chenkai Weng for his valuable discussion on privacy-related issues.
+We would like to thank our shepherd Andrew Quinn and the anonymous reviewers for their insightful feedback and guidance.
+We also thank Chenkai Weng for his valuable discussion on privacy-related issues.
 This work has been funded by the NSF grant #2226107.